ericlackey/stripe-app-terminal/README.md

 # stripe-app-terminal
-A Stripe App that allows a Stripe dashboard user to accept payment methods using Stripe Terminal.
+A Stripe App that allows a Stripe dashboard user to accept payment methods or a payment using Stripe Terminal.

 ## Prerequisites